☕ Java Integration Guide

 🔧 Manual Instrumentation (Optional)

-For custom business logic not automatically traced, you can manually create spans:
+For custom business logic not automatically traced, you can manually create spans using the OpenTelemetry API:

 import io.opentelemetry.api.GlobalOpenTelemetry;